Rienzi: Editions

-The original performance version of Rienzi was lost in the Dresden bombing of 1945, and the manuscript (on which it had been based) was lost in Berlin in 1945.
+It is neither possible to reconstruct Wagner's "original" Rienzi, nor to establish a version of the opera that reflects Wagner's final thoughts on the score.
+The original performance version of Rienzi was lost in the Dresden bombing of 1945, and the manuscript on which that performance was based was lost in Berlin in 1945.
 No full copies had been made of either version, as far as is known.
-However, Rienzi was never established by the composer into a finalized version, so all performances of it since 1945 have been reconstructions.
+Since Wagner never settled on a final version of the opera, all performances of it since 1945 have been reconstructions.

 A vocal score of the early 1840s, based on Wagner's draft, remains as the only existing primary source.
-Two surviving full scores made in Dresden in the early 1840s (under Wagner's supervision) already reflect the heavy cuts made in performances.
-The first printed score that was made under Wagner's supervision in 1844 reflects even heavier cuts.
+Two surviving full scores made in Dresden under Wagner's supervision in the early 1840s incorporate the heavy cuts that were made in early performances of the work.
+The first printed score, made under Wagner's supervision in 1844, reflects even heavier cuts.

 A critical edition of the opera was prepared by Schott's in Mainz in 1976 as volume III of their scholarly complete edition of Wagner's works.
-This edition was edited by Wagner scholars Reinhard Strohm and Egon Voss; it uses the extant sources but also contains the 1844 piano version prepared by Gustav Klink, (which includes some of the passages excised from early performances).
+This edition was edited by Wagner scholars Reinhard Strohm and Egon Voss; it uses the extant sources and presents as well the 1844 piano version prepared by Gustav Klink, which includes some of the passages excised from early performances.

-Overall it is not possible to accurately reconstruct Wagner's "original" Rienzi, but Rienzi on the other hand was clearly never finished by the composer.
-It was constantly being altered during the 1840s (and, it seems, possibly throughout Wagner's lifetime), so it is not feasible to fully determine Wagner's exact or final intentions based on existing evidence.

 Recordings

-Complete recordings (and performances) of Rienzi are rare, although the overture is regularly found on radio broadcasts and compilation CDs.
+Complete recordings and performances of Rienzi are rare, although the overture is regularly found on radio broadcasts and compilation CDs.
 Significant cuts to the score are common in recordings.